dikayx/netscan/README.md

 You can choose between 3 different scan modes:

--   Multit-hreaded: This mode uses a separate thread for each IP address and port combination.
+-   Multi-threaded: This mode uses a separate thread for each IP address and port combination.
 It is the fastest mode but can be resource-intensive.
-By default, it will scan `localhost` on Windows and `www.google.com` on Linux & macOS on ports `1-1024`.
+By default, it will scan `localhost` on Windows and `8.8.8.8` on Linux & macOS on ports `1-1024`.

+    > Note: Due to differences in the way Windows and Linux handle network interfaces, we must use Google's public DNS server on Linux & macOS to scan the local machine.
+This is because the loopback interface is not accessible from the outside on these systems.

 -   Single-threaded: Same as the multithreaded mode, but only uses a single thread.
 It is slower but uses fewer resources.